mglantz/advanced-networking-workshop/labs/lab-2/README.md

 :boom: Task 2: Now, run the playbook and validate that the configuration state of the switches is correct using 'ssh admin@IP-OF-SWITCH' (password: admin).

+:exclamation: Even changes are performed, the command module will return OK.

 <details>
 <summary>:unlock: Show example solution: Task 2</summary>
 <p>